Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Methods

 \subsection{DCNN Training}

-As mentioned previously, defect detection can be performed in many ways.
-We focus on the defect detection via segmentation.
+We train segmentation DCNNs to perform defect detection.
 This approach not only detects the presence of the defect but also provides its location on the projection.
+The training process requires input data (previously described $x^R$ and $x^{MC}$) and the ground-truth with defect locations.
+To construct the ground-truth, the Radon transform is applied to 3D volumes.
+The result of this Radon transform is a 2D distribution of material length along the ray from the source to the detector.
+This image is used to outline the location of the defect and compute its geometric properties.
+The DCNN trained on projections that include scattered photons is referred to as the network trained on MC data.
+The one trained on data without the scattering signal is referred to as the network trained on Radon data.

-Training a segmentation DCNN requires a labeled dataset where every projection is accompanied by the ground-truth - a discrete image in which pixels corresponding to the defect are labeled accordingly.
-DCNN training is affected by random factors (initialization, GPU computations).
-Hence, every training is repeated multiple times to have multiple instances of the same DCNN.
+DCNN training as an optimization problem for network weights $\phi$ is affected by random factors (initialization, GPU computation).
+The performance of a single network is not sufficient to draw conclusions about the influence of training data.
+Therefore, each training is repeated multiple times to have multiple instances $\phi$ of the same DCNN.
 The performance of the instances is then averaged to determine the performance of the DCNN.

-We choose the Mixed-Scale Dense convolutional neural network (MSD) \citep{pelt2018mixed} as the DCNN architecture (examples of results with different architectures are given in the Appendix).
-Due to dense connections and a small number of parameters, an MSD network can be trained quickly and provide accurate segmentations.
-To construct the ground-truth, the Radon transform is applied to 3D volumes, and the defect location corresponds to its projection.
-The DCNN trained on projections that include scattered photons will be referred to as the network trained on MC data.
-The one trained on data without the scattering signal will be referred to as the network trained on Radon data.
+The DCNN architecture determines the structure of the weights $\phi$ and has a significant effect on the performance.
+Before selecting an architecture for a majority of the experiments, we performed one analysis with multiple state-of-the-art segmentation architectures (the results are given in the Appendix).
+It was observed that different architectures with commonly used metaparameters converge to a similar level of accuracy.
+Thus, the influence of scattering could be studied for one architecture, and similar results are expected for others.